 The assignments in this course are sequential.
-You therefore need to complete assignments in a timely manner.
+You therefore need to complete assignments in a timelymanner.
 I will not accept assignments submitted after the due date unless the delay meets UF requirements for late submissions.
 All due dates are given at the class web site.
-Submit all assignments through Canvas - not e-mail.
+Submit all assignmentsthrough Canvas - not e-mail.
 You also need to submit some other materials for class preparation on Canvas.
 There are discussion boards for these submissions.
-Timely submission is critical because we will use what you submit in class.
-Requirements for class attendance and, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx
+Timely submission is critical.

+Requirements for class attendance and assignments and other work in this course are consistent withuniversity policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx